-Do you already use wool in your toy-making adventures?
+Do you already use wool for your toy-making adventures?
 Kudos to you.
 Have you been afraid to use it?
 Fear no more.
 It takes a small learning curve to get used to it but you will never go back and I feel the benefits are great when you start working with natural materials.

 If you feel I left something out, please let me know in the comments so I can address it.
 If you have any questions let me know, I am happy to help!.
 I try to keep this post updated as I find new resources, or as my husband produces more wonderful tools to use for us crafty dollmakers.

 Now I must go and knit my heart out with my woolly yarns.
 I promise to stay out of too much trouble.